 Mr. Coates is a graduate of Boston University School for the Arts (Bachelor of Music degree in Music Education) where he was a tuba student of the legendary Sam Pilafian.
 Mr. Coates received his Master of Science degree in Music Education from Western Connecticut State University.
 He has performed with the North Carolina Symphony, New Jersey Symphony Orchestra and was a ten-year member of the Goldman Memorial Band in New York City where he was tuba soloist.
 Mr. Coates has performed on bass and tuba in two national touring companies of the Broadway shows Chicago, and Sugar Babies.
 He has also performed with the Federal City Brass Band and performed/recorded with Newberry’s Cornet Band and the Coates Brass Band, on period brass instruments and mouthpieces.
 Mr. Coates is the current Commander and Conductor of the 89th Army Band New York Guard having attained the rank of Captain after ten years of service.
 Captain Coates has been awarded two Commander’s Citations.
 He has also been guest conductor of the 42 Infantry Division Band, New York Army National Guard, commanded by CW5 Mark Kimes, and has participated in their Annual Training concert tours of New York State.
 Mr. Coates has been a music educator in the Hudson Valley for many years and resides with his wife and teen-age children in Hopewell Junction, NY.

 Kathryn Jones-Pisano is the principal flutist for the Maybrook Wind Ensemble and treasurer of the MWE.
-Kathryn is a retired literacy teacher who now works as a library clerk at New Paltz Middle School.
+Kathryn is a retired literacy teacher.
 While continuing to “dabble” with the piano after high school, Kathryn did not play her flute for nearly three decades; at the urging of her church organist, she returned to playing in church on Sundays, but six years ago, she began looking for greater challenges and began ensemble playing.
 She now revels in playing with the Maybrook Wind Ensemble and The Party of Four flute quartet.
-As well, Kathryn plays piccolo with the New York State Guard 89th Division Band.
+As well, Kathryn plays piccolo and flute with the 89th Army Band New York State Guard.
 She wants everyone to know that you never lose your musical talents, and she encourages everyone to dust off those instruments and join us at the Maybrook Wind Ensemble in making joyful music.

 Michon Lanaro, an area resident since 1973, joined the Maybrook Symphonic Wind Ensemble in January 2018 as a clarinetist.
 Her musical history began with piano and clarinet at age 10, alto saxophone at age 14, and flute at age 18.
 She has also played variations of these instruments, namely the E-flat clarinet, the A-flat clarinet, and piccolo.
 She has performed with various classical, jazz, ensemble, pit orchestra, and marching groups from elementary school to today’s community band.